1

 gravity resolution and other aspects of DSSU theory are explored in

-several research papers by the author.
+several research papers by the author and are available at

-4 Two
+4. Two

 Conflicting World Views